arnaud-lb/vim-php-namespace/README.markdown

 # Goal

-vim-php-namespace is a helper script for inserting "use" statements automatically.
+vim-php-namespace is a vim script for inserting "use" statements automatically.

+## Features

+vim-php-namespace automatically inserts the `use ...` statement corresponding to the class under the cursor

 ## Installation: